whitehauler/lemon-ate/README.md

 3.type "ls" and open lemon-ate by cd command

-3.Install it by executing "sh Install" without quotes using Root privilege.
+3.Install it by executing "sh Install" using Root privilege.